-Finland continues to eclipse the United States, United Kingdom, Australia, and New Zealand in math, science and reading scores, and as of 2019, Finnish universities were ranked among the top 3 percent globally.
+Finland continues to eclipse the United States, the United Kingdom, Australia, and New Zealand in math, science and reading scores, and as of 2019, Finnish universities were ranked among the top 3 percent globally.

 Starting from early childhood, Finnish schools aim to prepare students for the real world, and give them the tools to live a meaningful life.
-Students are taught through a multi-disciplinary approach that combines self-study, problem-solving and self-development, which ensures a well-rounded learning experience from preschool through university.
+Students are taught through a multi-disciplinary approach that combines self-study, problem-solving and self-development, which ensures a well-rounded learning experience from preschool through to university.

 2. Affordable Tuition Fees